waymousa/aws-edukit-iot-and-tensorflow/content/explore the code/_index.en.md

 #include "tensorflow/lite/schema/schema_generated.h"
 ```

-Next, we intitialise the code by setting the global namespace.
-Not eht efour lines at the bottom of this section where we intitilise the memory area for the tensorflow model to run.
-We also set the features to int8 because our model is expecting int8 quatised data, not 32bit floating point data which we would normally use in a tensorf;low model when resources are not constrained.
+### Intitialise

+#### Declare Variables

+We intitialise the code by setting the global namespace and declaring variables.
+In the code example below you can see the variables for the ErrorReporter, the model and the MicroIntepreter.
+These same variavbles will be used for any TensorFlow Lite Micro applications you might develop.

 ```
 // Globals, used for compatibility with Arduino-style sketches.